-- 1 large 16-ounce bag of tri-color cole slaw (without dressing)
+- 1 16-ounce bag tri-color cole slaw (without dressing)

-- 2 3-ounce package of Asian noodles (like Ramen noodles), crushed, without seasoning packet
+- 2 3-ounce package Asian noodles (like Ramen noodles), crushed, without seasoning packet

 - 1 11-ounce can mandarin oranges (or 15-ounce if you love mandarin oranges)

-- 1 cup teriyaki dressing (see below) OR if you're short on time you can use a store-bought Asian sesame dressing, Kraft makes a great one!
+- 1 cup teriyaki dressing (see below) OR if you're short on time you can use a store-bought Asian sesame dressing, Kraft makes a [url:1]great one[/url]!